niemopen/niem-naming-design-rules/ndr6-outline.md

 This document specifies principles and enforceable rules for NIEM data components and schemas.
 Schemas and components that obey the rules set forth here are conformant to specific conformance targets.
 Conformance targets may include more than the level of conformance defined by this NDR, and may include specific patterns of use, additional quality criteria, and requirements to reuse NIEM release schemas.

-This document uses formatting and syntactic conventions to clarify meaning and avoid ambiguity.
-This document relies on references to many outside documents.
-Such references are noted by bold, bracketed inline terms.
-For example, a reference to RFC 3986 is shown as [RFC 3986](https://github.com/niemopen/niem-naming-design-rules/blob/dev/niem-ndr.md#Appendix-A-References).
-All reference documents are recorded in [Appendix A, References, below](https://github.com/niemopen/niem-naming-design-rules/blob/dev/niem-ndr.md#appendix-a-references).

 <br/>

 # 2. How To Read This Document

-This document provides normative specifications for NIEM data models.
+This document provides normative specifications for NIEM-conforming data models.
 It also describes the goals and principles behind those specifications.
 It includes examples and explanations to help users of NIEM understand the goals, principles, and specifications.
 The relevant sections of this document will depend on the role of the user.
 Figure 2-1 illustrates the relationships between these roles and NIEM.

 <center>
   <figure>